Preliminaries in Construction: What They Are, How to Price Them, and Why They Matter

 Easier to administer for smaller projects

-Best for: Straightforward projects with well-understood scopes
+Best for: Straightforward projects with well-understood scopes.

 3. Time-Related vs. Fixed Preliminaries

-Many contracts further divide preliminaries into:
+Many contracts further divide preliminaries into time-related and fixed components.

 Time-Related Preliminaries: